os-climate/sostrades-dev-tools/docs/source/user_manual.md

 filled, the study can be run.
 Once the study ran without failure, its status is DONE. <br>
 When a study is DONE, it passes in read only mode so that the modification of the study cannot be done except in edition mode with a deliberate user action.
 The application will not start a study pod to open a study in read only mode.<br>
-Moreover, the read only mode saves the charts and data independantly of the models modifications so even if the study is old and doesn't match the code of the model it can still be opened.<br>
+Moreover, the read only mode saves the charts and data independently of the models modifications so even if the study is old and doesn't match the code of the model it can still be opened.<br>
 But if a user changes an input of the study, the study is again in configuration mode and is opened in edition mode.<br>